 You won’t go through nearly as much of a hassle if you use a cloud CRM system.

 For one, it’s not a physical system, so your IT team doesn’t have to come out and work on it.
 In fact, you typically don’t even need an IT team for upgrades unless you’re making large, wholesale changes.

 In most instances, when your customer relationship management software needs an upgrade, you only have to download it.

 Wait, really?
 That’s it?
 Just a download?
 Yes, just a download.
 You can download the update yourself at the beginning or end of your day.

 You could even start the download during your lunch break, eat, and then come back, hit a few buttons, and boom, you’re all set.
 That’s all it takes.

 Yes, you might have to send out a company-wide email to remind everyone to upgrade their CRM systems.

 This way, you avoid any discrepancies caused between some people running an older version of the software and others newer.
 On your end, though, upgrading generally requires very little effort.

 Since you don’t need to call on your IT team, you save money and your time.
 Also, there’s the little perk that you don’t lose hours, sometimes days of spotty productivity while the upgrade occurs.
 That too keeps you from suffering more lost revenue.

-If you’re not already using a cloud-based CRM, what are you waiting for?
-Whether a small business or a mid-sized company, it’s time to make the switch.
+If you’re not already using a cloud based CRM to fire up your sales processes, what are you waiting for?
+The bottom line is that whether you are a small business or a mid-sized company, it’s time to make the switch.